List of Archie Comics characters: Archie Andrews

-The character Archie Andrews was created by John L. Goldwater, Bob Montana and Vic Bloom first appeared in a humor strip in Pep Comics #22 (December, 1941).
+The character Archie Andrews, created by John L. Goldwater, Bob Montana and Vic Bloom, first appeared in a humor strip in Pep Comics #22 (December, 1941).

 Within the context of the strip and the larger series that grew out of it, Archie is a typical teenage boy, attending high school, participating in sports, and dating.
 He is extremely kind, caring, brave and accident-prone and many of his actions, however well-intentioned, inadvertently harm the people he tries to help.
 He is not that academically inclined and brings home average grades.
 He is athletic and loves sports.
 He also has a love of cars and fixing them.
 He is also known for being easily infatuated by the many girls he meets.
 His never ending love triangle between Betty, the girl next door, and Veronica, the wealthy socialite, form the most common Archie stories.
 Archie’s other love interests include Cheryl Blossom and Valerie Smith of Josie and the Pussycats.